How Myobraces Compare to Conventional Braces

 My son used the T4K Stage 1 and had remarkable improvement.
 His teeth that were extremely overcrowded ended up almost straight and that was without him being very vigilant in using it. – BlindedByTheLight

-Dr. Gary Adams is a natural holistic dentist at Maryland Holistic Dentist in Burtonsville.
-His biological dental practice focuses on providing a safe, clean, and healthy environment to provide holistic dentistry to its patients.
-We are a metal-free, mercury-free and fluoride-free dental office.
+Dr. Gary Adams is a holistic dentist in Burtonsville.
+His biological practice focuses on providing a safe, clean, and healthy environment for patients.
+The practice is a metal-free, mercury-free and fluoride-free dental office.
 All of our holistic dental services seek to not only improve the health and beauty of our patients’ teeth but also improve overall health.